-Tulsa has two sources of raw water: Spavinaw Creek (Spavinaw and Eucha Lakes) and the Verdigris River (Oologah Lake).
-They are supplemented by an emergency connection to Lake Hudson.
-Spavinaw and Eucha Lakes can provide an average annual yield of 59 million gallons per day (MGD) of untreated water under drought conditions; the City has water rights to 128 MGD from Oologah Lake; and Lake Hudson can provide 31 MGD in emergencies.
+Tulsa has two raw water sources: Spavinaw Creek (Spavinaw and Eucha Lakes) and the Verdigris River (Oologah Lake).
+An emergency connection to Lake Hudson supplements them.
+Spavinaw and Eucha Lakes can provide an average annual yield of 59 million gallons per day (MGD) of untreated water under drought conditions; the City has water rights to 128 MGD Oologah Lake and Lake Hudson can provide 31 MGD in emergencies.
 In addition, a third permanent supply source has been obtained from the Grand River Dam Authority (GRDA).

-In 1986, Tulsa contracted with GRDA to obtain additional raw water from the Grand River Salina Pumped Storage Project, which is owned by the GRDA.
-Tulsa entered into a contract to use up to 80 MGD from this source; however, there is currently no flowline conveyance system in place to bring this water to Tulsa.
-The 2012 CWSS reviewed the need to develop this source of water based on water demand projections and makes recommendations regarding the need and timing for the completion of the Third Raw Water Flowline.
+In 1986, Tulsa contracted with GRDA to obtain additional raw water from the Grand River Salina Pumped Storage Project, which the GRDA owns.
+Tulsa entered into a contract to use up to 80 MGD from this source; however, there is no flowline conveyance system to bring this water to Tulsa.
+The 2012 CWSS reviewed the need to develop this source of water based on water demand projections and makes recommendations regarding the need and timing to complete the Third Raw Water Flowline.
 The construction of the Third Flowline may have a significant impact on the water system capital plan.
-While there are no immediate threats to the rights, the construction of a portion of the pipeline would solidify the city's rights under the beneficial use provisions of pertinent case law.
+While there are no immediate threats to the rights, the construction of a portion of the pipeline would solidify the City's rights under the beneficial use provisions of pertinent case law.
 Currently, construction is scheduled to begin in FY31.

-Over the last 10 years, there has been a steady decline in the quality of water drawn from the Spavinaw Creek watershed.
+Over the last ten years, there has been a steady decline in water quality drawn from the Spavinaw Creek watershed.
 Increasing levels of phosphorus have caused algae blooms in the lakes.
 The algae blooms have led to taste and odor problems in the water.
-While some tastes and odors can be removed at the plant, some remain.
-The sources of the phosphorus pollution are dozens of large-scale chicken farms that have been constructed in this watershed.
-Intensive efforts are continuing to preserve water quality in Spavinaw and Eucha Lakes; such as the Eucha-Spavinaw Water Quality Court Master project, and the Source Water Protection and Management Program.
+While some tastes and odors can be removed from the plant, some remain.
+The sources of phosphorus pollution are dozens of large-scale chicken farms that have been constructed in this watershed.
+Intensive efforts are continuing to preserve water quality in Spavinaw and Eucha Lakes, such as the Eucha-Spavinaw Water Quality Court Master project and the Source Water Protection and Management Program.